elisehuard/elisehuard.github.io/_posts/2019-02-01-better-living-through-chemistry.markdown

 categories: cancer
 ---
 So what's chemo like?
 A question I definitely asked myself with some anxiety a week ago.
 The whole thing started the day before, with having to take anti-sickness pills.
 Amongst those pills were some steroids, which, to put it mildly, work like a stimulant for me.
-For three days I was literally 'on steroids'.
+For three days I was literally 'on steroids' - enough to put me off any kind of stimulants for a while (yes, even you, caffeine).

 On the day itself I was shown to a comfy and easily cleanable fake leather armchair in a sunny hospital ward.
 Joe sat next to me, being a great moral support, checking up on me and tapping away on his laptop (working remotely ftw).